vanderbiltscl/SpeculativeScheduling/README.md

 The backfilling algorithm is also extended to include speculation by allowing stochastic jobs to be scheduled into smaller backfilling spaces than their requests (temporary overwrite of their requirements).

+More details about implementation details as well as examples can be found on the wiki.

+#### Citation

+If you use the resources available here in your work, please cite our paper:

+*Speculative Scheduling Techniques for Stochastic HPC Applications*.
+Ana Gainaru, Guillaume Pallez (Aupy), Hongyang Sun, Padma Raghavan [In submission at ICPP 2019]

 ## Usage

 There are currently 2 scripts that can be used to trigger different scheduling scenarios: